Healthdirect Free Australian health advice you can count on.

 What should I do if I have heat exhaustion?

-There are steps you can take to manage heat exhaustion, and avoid the complications of heatstroke.
+There are steps you can take to manage heat exhaustion and prevent symptoms of heatstroke getting worse.

 • Find a cool place to rest.

-• Drink cool water or a rehydration drink.
+• Drink cool water, a sports drink with electrolytes or an oral rehydration solution.
 Avoid caffeine and alcohol.

-• Have a cool shower or use cold packs.
+• Have a cool shower or use cold packs on your skin.

 • Use a fan or air conditioning.